cyanix510/Cyanix-LIbrary/README.md

 🎯 Philosophy

-«Keep C++ simple.
-Keep control.»

-Cyanix doesn't try to replace the standard library.

-It provides a small layer of clean, reusable utilities for console applications.
+«Less boilerplate.
+More control.»

+Cyanix is designed to stay small, readable, and easy to use while keeping the power and control of standard C++.

 ---

 <div align="center">CYANIX

-Built with C++ · Made for developers
+C++ · Console · Utilities

-© Pranav Lal
+Made by Pranav Lal

 </div>